Rose Tyler: Television

-In spin-off series Torchwood (2006–2011), the audience learns that Rose's act of resurrecting Jack cursed him with being unable to die.
+In the spin-off series Torchwood (2006–2011), the audience learns that Rose's act of resurrecting Jack cursed him with being unable to die.
 Her absence and the Doctor's pained estrangement from her proves a point of contention for the Doctor's series 3 (2007) companion Martha Jones (Freema Agyeman); when Martha protects the Doctor, living as a human without his memories, it is still Rose that he dreams of.
 When the Doctor is reunited with Donna Noble (Catherine Tate) in the show's fourth series (2008) during "Partners in Crime", Rose mysteriously begins to appear in the Doctor's life—first seen only by Donna, and later in silent video messages which the Doctor is oblivious to.

 In "Turn Left", when a "Time Beetle" creates an alternate universe in which Donna never meets the Doctor and the Doctor dies, Rose travels from her parallel world to this world, working alongside the organisation UNIT to send Donna back in time, and make Donna's younger self turn left at a junction and not right.
 Rose tells Donna to say two words to the Doctor; "Bad Wolf".
-The Doctor concludes this is a sign that the universe, and reality itself is under threat.
+The Doctor concludes this is a sign that the universe, and reality itself, is under threat.
 Later, in the midst of Davros' (Julian Bleach) plot to obliterate existence, Rose unites with the Doctor and his companions Donna, Martha, Jack and Sarah Jane to make a stand against him and his army of Daleks.
-In the midst of the battle, a part-human Doctor is created and destroys the Daleks.
-The Doctor returns Rose to the parallel universe along with Jackie, and his part-human counterpart.
+In the midst of the battle, a part-human Doctor (the Meta-Crisis Doctor) is created and destroys the Daleks.
+The Doctor returns Rose to the parallel universe along with Jackie and the Meta-Crisis Doctor.
 Rose challenges the Doctor to say the words he did not say to her during their previous farewell.
-The Doctor does not answer, but his part-human counterpart whispers in her ear and Rose kisses him.
-The Doctor retreats, leaving Rose behind with his part-human counterpart.
+The Doctor does not answer, but the Meta-Crisis Doctor whispers the words in her ear, and Rose kisses him.
+The Doctor retreats, leaving Rose behind to live with the Meta-Crisis Doctor.
 In the closing scenes of "The End of Time" (2010), just prior to his regeneration, the Doctor travels to Rose's housing estate in the first minutes of 2005.
 He speaks to her from the shadows, asking her what year it is.
 She tells him it is 1 January 2005.
 The Doctor promises her that she will have a really great year.